abcjake/Undervalued-NBA-players/README.md

 # Undervalued-NBA-players
-Finding players who outperformed their salaries in the 2017-18 NBA season using linear regression
+Finding players who outperformed and underporformed their salaries in the 2017-18 NBA season using linear regression